If you are worried about someone in an MLM and want to know what is going on with them and how you can help them, have a look at these links-

 Timeless Vie- Facebook page and Blog.
 They are an MLM parody site that aims to educate and support people on all things MLM, with the aim of stamping out MLMs.
 Contact them with your questions or experiences.

 Bot Watch- We have a Facebook page too if you want to contact us in confidence with questions or just ‘like’ us and keep up with information.
+Follow us on Twitter (@MLMBotwatch) for developments.
+There’s always something kicking off in the MLM world.

 Information on specific MLMs